soulsama972/Communication-with-LCD-from-Scratch/README.md

 # Communication-with-LCD-from-Scratch
 ## Description
-Communication with LCD from scratch (without using an existing SDK). <br>
+Communication with LCD screen from scratch (without using an existing SDK). <br>
 For this Project I used Ardoino Uno.

 ## Screenshot